iThinkyouknow/psalter1912-data/README.md

     git clone --recurse-submodules <your project url>

-When you are pulling in your main project and would also like to pull whatever is the latest from the submodule
+When you are pulling in your main project and would also like to pull whatever is the latest from the submodule. (still trying out)

     git pull --recurse-submodules